Travelling with your pet

 Tummy trouble:

 Our pets can get travel sick just like us!
 You can help reduce the risk of tummy issues by ensuring you have enough of your pet’s regular food for the duration of your trip.
-Although you and the human members of your family will likely be savouring the local cuisine, enjoying family picnics or cooking up a storm at the barbeque, just remember that a sudden change in diet or feeding your pet unfamiliar foods and treats may result in diarrhoea and sickness.
+Although you and the human members of your family will likely be savouring the local cuisine, enjoying family picnics or cooking up a storm at the barbecue, just remember that a sudden change in diet or feeding your pet unfamiliar foods and treats may result in diarrhoea and sickness.

 Scavenging is another top cause of pet tummy trouble so make sure you keep a close eye on your pet whilst out roaming the countryside and beaches – what may seem disgusting to us can seem like a tasty treat to your pet!